cassieesvelt/architecture-center/docs/reference-architectures/ai/training-deep-learning-content.md

 > Link to the pricing calculator (https://azure.microsoft.com/en-us/pricing/calculator) with all of the components in the architecture included, even if they're a $0 or $1 usage.
 > If it makes sense, include small/medium/large configurations.
 Describe what needs to be changed as you move to larger sizes.
 - Training large models often takes several days, which means the cost of using resources for will steadily increase as the training progresses.
 It is also likely that the hourly cost will be significant do to the quantity of resources needed.
 This architecture is built with those costs directly considered, though multiple cost saving measures including efficient data loading, linearly scaling VMs, accelerated model saving and training throughput optimizers.
-- Since total training time is directly correlated with cost becuase of resources being used and throughput correlates to how well the resources are being utilized in a training job, reducing the training time and throughput is the goal of these optimizations.
+- Since total training time is directly correlated with cost because of resources being used and throughput correlates to how well the resources are being utilized in a training job, reducing the training time and throughput is the goal of these optimizations.
 Applying this architecture with Azure Machine Learning showed a 27.8% improvement in training the BERT model, as shown in [this example](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Training/Bert-Pretrain/README.md) on Github.
 - For more information on exact pricing for running your deep learning workload, check out the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).

 ### Operational excellence